AionSystem/VERITAS/README.md

 | < 0.35 | Score is reliable |
 | 0.35–0.60 | Score useful but uncertain |
 | ≥ 0.60 | Do not rely on this score |

+> SUSPENDED reports (DCI < 0.40) remain visible on the responder dashboard with a red pin and a field-verify prompt.
+They are never silently dropped — their presence is itself information.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)